EarthObservation/RVT_py/docs/start_blend.rst

 You can blend manually or automatically.

 Manual blending allows you to use visualizations that are not part of ``rvt``.
-When blending manually you have to define each layer (visualization) in python.
+When blending manually you have to define each layer (visualization) in Python.

 Automatic blending automatically computes ``rvt`` visualizations and blends them together according to a configuration ``JSON`` file, which can be edited.